 Cryptocurrencies usually operate on blockchain technology.

 The word “crypto” originates from the word cryptography.
-Blockchains use public-key cryptography to encrypt the transactions.
+Blockchains use public-key cryptography to encrypt transactions.
 This makes the system secure.

 Due to cryptography, it is next to impossible to counterfeit or steal cryptocurrency.